klysa7/vMODB/tpcc/warehouse-tpcc/README.md

 java --enable-preview --add-exports java.base/jdk.internal.misc=ALL-UNNAMED --add-opens java.base/jdk.internal.util=ALL-UNNAMED -jar tpcc/warehouse-tpcc/target/warehouse-tpcc-1.0-SNAPSHOT-jar-with-dependencies.jar
 ```

-If you are running over 4 warehouses, remember to add the following parameter at the end of the program start command
+If you are running more than 4 warehouses, remember to add the following parameter at the end of the program start command

 ```
 -Xms100g